Azure/azure-media-migration/README.md

 # Deployment
 ## Running in Azure
 The quickest way to run the tool in Azure is use the deployment scripts.
 See [deployment.md](deployment/deployment.md) for more instructions how to quickly run it.

+# Test streaming of migrated content
+One way to test streaming of migrated content is to stream directly from the migrated Azure blob storage.
+See [blobStreaming.md](doc/blobStreaming.md) for more instructions.